Small Business Acquisition Case Study – Landscaping Company

 5. Transaction challenges

-Most business acquisitions will run into challenges at one point or another.
+Most business acquisitions will encounter challenges at one point or another.
 It is unusual for a transaction to go smoothly, though it does happen.
-This transaction ran into three potential roadblocks.
+This transaction hit three potential roadblocks.

 a) Accounting issues